 Nipple grafts are a highly successful procedure in which skin is removed from one location and transferred to another.
 This article provides an overview of the procedure, including the process of skin graft survival and the steps that can be taken to maximize the chances of success.
+We also go over the difference between a classic nipple skin graft and a composite nipple graft; the former only resizes and repositions the areola whereas the latter allows for both the areola and nipple to be resized.
 Discover the threats to nipple graft survival such as bleeding during the procedure, infection, smoking, and uncontrolled medical conditions.
 We also explain the concept of “shear force” and how it can impact nipple graft survival.
 Read on to help you prepare for your gender confirming surgery.

 Many patients worry about nipple skin graft survival.
 It can be helpful to understand how skin grafts work and to know what you can do to maximize nipple graft survival.
 In our practice, nipple grafts are completely successful about 98% of the time.

 Skin grafts are rather miraculous things!
 We can take a piece of a person’s body, remove it from their body, and put it somewhere else on the body where it will stay and survive.
 It’s an amazingly reliable procedure.
 In our practice it is extremely rare to lose a considerable portion of a skin graft for any reason, and we have not had a patient completely lose any of the hundreds of skin grafts performed.

 First, we gently remove the outer layer of skin from the location where the graft is being relocated.
 Think of it as skinning your knee pretty deeply, but in a much more controlled manner.
 The skin graft is then placed on the ‘open’ area.